kiegroup/kie-cloud-tools/cekit-helpers/cekit-cache-server/README.md

 update the BUILD_ENGINE parameter in the Makefile.

 This build will produce the image ready to use, however the properties needs to be set using environment variables.
-Otherwise the bootstrap will fail.
+Otherwise, the bootstrap will fail.

 To run the image: